mauroservienti/milestone.github.io/_posts/lets-get-logical.md

 ---
 layout: post
 header_image: /img/posts/lets-get-logical/header.jpg
-title: "Let's get Logical!
+title: "Let's get logical!
 On logical and physical architectural views"
 author: Mauro Servienti
 synopsis: "Having a deep understanding of the differences between physical and logical boundaries can help shed light on the way we architect systems.
 Usually, it leads to simpler solutions."
 enable_mermaid: true